ajdungan/vasttools/README.md

 ```

-## Auto update the price for host listing based on mining profits.
 ## Telegram-Vast-Uptime-Bot
 This is a set of scripts for monitoring machine crashes.
 Run the client on your vast machine and the server on a remote one.
 You get notifications on Telegram if no heartbeats are sent within the timeout (default 12 seconds).
 https://github.com/jjziets/Telegram-Vast-Uptime-Bot